 Pennyhill Park sits in the middle of these options.
 We offer high-end facials, manicures and pedicures, but no massages or wraps in the first three months.
 After that we have a collection of treatments and specific pregnancy massages tailored to avoid particular movements, areas and oils that are thought to be unsafe.

 The other side of the spa experience are the facilities.
 Essentially, you should avoid higher temperatures because your internal temperature at that time is higher anyway.
-A lot of places may say you can only use swimming pool, although it generally depends on the variety of facilities they have.
+It’s not recommended to spend time in saunas, steam rooms, jacuzzis or any facility that’s hot.

-At Pennyhill Park we have a wide range of cooler pools and facilities, and we have a little journey that we hand out to all guests on spa days and breaks about how they’re feeling or want to feel after use of spa.
+At Pennyhill Park we have a wide range of cooler pools and facilities, and we have a little journey that we hand out to all guests to help them with how they’re feeling or want to feel afterwards.
 There is one specifically for use during pregnancy.

-At the end of the day it’s all about the safety of the client and their baby.
-For example, we don’t do any scrubs or wraps during pregnancy at the moment because of the active ingredients in the treatments such as lavender, which is avoided during pregnancy because it can supposedly bring on labour.
+At the end of the day it’s all about the safety of the guest and their baby.
+For example, we don’t do any scrubs or wraps during pregnancy because of the active ingredients in the treatments such as lavender, which is avoided during pregnancy because it can supposedly bring on labour.

 The best thing to do is let the spa know at the time of booking.
 Phone ahead and see what the treatment options are ahead of time.
 It may mean your treatment needs to be changed or adapted, and if that’s all organised in advance it makes the day more relaxing for you and there’s no disappointment.
 We will always try to make the treatment as close as possible to what you want from the menu.